-Below a collection of images of our current and previous work
+Below a collection of some of our best images recorded with atomic

 Static AFM, bio samples

 AFM image from a hexagon formed by clathrin proteins.
 The images

 was reconstructed from multiple AFM scans.
 The width of the hexagon is

 30 nm and its height is 12 nm (Dannhauser et al.